monkeywithawrench/SysNets2Project2/README.md

 Join request:
 <join request>
-ip port //this is the client's ip address and port number they can be reached with
+ip port //this is the client's ip address and port number they can be reached with filename //this is the filename of the bbfile we want to write and read to.
 </join request>